-479 Application by holder of relevant authority to amend conditions
+479 Application by holder to amend relevant authority

-- (1) The holder of a relevant authority may apply to the chief executive to amend the conditions of the authority. - (2) The application must- - (a) be in the approved form; and - (b) be accompanied by the fee prescribed under a regulation. - (3) However, if the relevant authority is a prohibited matter or restricted matter permit, the chief executive may waive
+- (1) The holder of a relevant authority may apply to the chief executive to amend the authority- - (a) by amending the conditions of the authority; or - (b) if the authority is an approval of a biosecurity accreditation scheme-by amending the scheme. - (2) The application must-

-- payment of the fee if the chief executive is satisfied of the matters mentioned in section 214(6)(a) to (c). - (4) The chief executive must consider the application and decide to amend, or refuse to amend, the conditions of the authority. - (5) If the chief executive decides to refuse to amend the conditions of the authority, the chief executive must as soon as practicable give the applicant an information notice for the decision. - (6) If the chief executive decides to amend the conditions of the authority, the chief executive must as soon as practicable issue to the applicant another relevant authority showing the amendment.
+- (a) be in the approved form; and - (b) be accompanied by the fee prescribed under a regulation. - (3) However, if the relevant authority is a prohibited matter or restricted matter permit, the chief executive may waive payment of the fee if the chief executive is satisfied of the matters mentioned in section 214(6)(a) to (c). - (4) The chief executive must consider the application and decide to amend, or refuse to amend, the authority. - (5) If the chief executive decides to refuse to amend the authority, the chief executive must as soon as practicable give the applicant an information notice for the decision. - (6) If the chief executive decides to amend the authority, the chief executive must as soon as practicable issue to the applicant another relevant authority showing the amendment.